Avient Corporation: History

 and in 1948, BFGoodrich created a vinyl plastic division that was subsequently spun off through a public offering in 1993, creating Geon as a separate publicly held company.

 In October 2019, PolyOne sold its performance products and solutions business unit, renamed to GEON Performance Solutions, to SK Capital.

 In 2020, PolyOne acquired a division of Clariant and rebranding to the name Avient, and in 2021 acquired Magna Colours Ltd. for $48 million.

-In April 2022, Avient Corporation has entered into an agreement with Royal DSM to purchase the DSM Protective Materials business for purchase price of $1.485B.
+In April 2022, Avient Corporation has entered into an agreement with Royal DSM to purchase the DSM Protective Materials business for a purchase price of $1.485B.